Employment Insurance Sickness Benefits

 Can I receive EI sickness benefits and other types of EI special benefits in the same benefit period?

 Yes.
-For most people, combined EI special benefits—sickness, maternity, parental, or compassionate care benefits—can be paid for up to 50 weeks in a 52-week benefit period.
+For most people, combined EI special benefits—sickness, maternity, parental, compassionate care or PCIC benefits—can be paid for up to 50 weeks in a 52-week benefit period.
 To find out if you are eligible to receive other types of EI special benefits during the same benefit period, call 1-800-206-7218 (TTY: 1-800-529-3742) or visit your local Service Canada Centre.

 Under special circumstances, biological mothers may be eligible for more than 50 weeks of combined EI special benefits.
 For more information, call 1-800-206-7218 (TTY: 1-800-529-3742).

 Am I allowed to leave Canada while receiving EI sickness benefits?

 You can only leave Canada and continue to receive EI sickness benefits if you are outside Canada to obtain medical treatment that is not offered or immediately available in a hospital, medical clinic, or equivalent health institution in Canada.
 If you decide on your own initiative to go to another country to rest or recuperate, you are not entitled to benefits.

 Before you leave Canada, you must always let us know you are leaving the country by visiting the Service Canada Centre in your area or by calling 1-800-206-7218 (TTY: 1-800-529-3742) and pressing "0" to speak with a representative.

 Can I receive other types of benefits?